Genivia/ugrep/README.md

   that matches `X`.
 Negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
-- New options to produce hexdumps, `-W` (output binary matches in hex with text matches output as usual) and `-X` (output all matches in hex).
+- **ugrep** produces hexdumps with `-W` (output binary matches in hex with text matches output as usual) and `-X` (output all matches in hex).
-- New option `-Y` to permit matching empty patterns.
+- Option `-Y` to permit matching empty patterns.
 Grepping with empty-matching patterns is weird and gives different results with GNU grep versus BSD grep.
   Empty matches are not output by **ugrep** by default, which avoids making mistakes that may produce "random" results.
 For example, with BSD/GNU grep, pattern `a*` matches every line in the input, and actually matches `xyz` three times (the empty transitions before and between the `x`, `y`, and `z`).
   Allowing empty matches requires **ugrep** option `-Y`.
 - New option `-U` to specify non-Unicode pattern matches, e.g. to search for binary patterns.
-- New option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
+- Option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
-- New option `-g`, `--no-group` to not group matches per line.
+- Option `-g`, `--no-group` to not group matches per line.
 This option displays a matched input line again for each additional pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- New options `-O`, `-M`, and `-t` to specify file extensions, file signature magic byte patterns, and pre-defined file types, respectively.
+- Options `-O`, `-M`, and `-t` to specify file extensions, file signature magic byte patterns, and pre-defined file types, respectively.
 This allows searching for certain types of files in directory trees with recursive search options `-R` and `-r`.
 - Extended option `-f` uses `GREP_PATH` environment variable or the pre-defined